 1. Smart Data Capture

 With Autopilot: The system reads receipts contextually, extracting line items, identifying tax components, and recognising vendor patterns.
-It assigns categories based on merchant codes and historical patterns.
-The employee confirms with one tap.
-The system learns over time, so the fiftieth "AMZN*MKTPLCE" transaction auto-categorises correctly.
+Categories are assigned automatically based on merchant codes and historical patterns.
+The system learns over time, improving accuracy with each transaction.

 2. Proactive Policy Enforcement

-With Autopilot: The moment the employee enters the expense, the system flags the issue: "This exceeds the standard hotel limit.
+With Autopilot: The system flags the issue at submission: "This exceeds the standard hotel limit.
 Add a note explaining the exception, or adjust the amount."
-The employee adds context, the manager sees the explanation, approves in one tap.
+The employee adds context, and the manager approves in one tap.

 Policy scenarios Autopilot handles automatically: